ArweaveAlex/arc-site/src/views/Docs/DocsDetail/MD/contributing.md

 # Contributing to a pool

-The Alex platform is developed in such a way so that anyone can contribute to preserving digital content.
-To contribute to a pool, you must navigate to the [pool page](https://alex.arweave.dev/#/pools) and click the contribute button.
+The Alex.
+Platform is developed in such a way so that anyone can contribute to preserving digital content.
+To contribute to a pool, you must navigate to the [pools page](https://alex.arweave.dev/#/pools), find a pool that you would like to contribute to, and click the contribute button.

 A popup screen will appear that requires you to connect your wallet and indicate how much $AR you would like to contribute.